AI as a Teammate: Beyond the Tool Mindset

 The beauty of treating AI as a teammate is that we don't have to reinvent leadership from scratch.
 I draw from my time as a leader, pilot, and instructor in Marine Corps aviation, where we used Crew Resource Management (CRM) as a systematic approach to using all available resources to complete missions safely and effectively.
 I saw firsthand how these principles transformed flight crews from collections of individuals into integrated teams accomplishing amazing things.

-Decision Making becomes about using AI to inform choices while maintaining human accountability for outcomes.
-The ability to "choose a course of action using logical and sound judgment based on available information" means AI can analyze data and present options while humans evaluate those options against values, context, and strategic priorities.
+Decision Making: Choosing a course of action using logical and sound judgment based on available information.
+AI can analyze data and present options, but humans evaluate those options against values, context, and strategic priorities that AI cannot weight appropriately.
+You use AI to inform your judgment while maintaining accountability for outcomes.

 These aren't new skills.
 They're proven frameworks applied to a new type of team member.

 Understanding these principles is one thing.
 Putting them into practice with your AI teammate is another.
-Here are specific actions you can implement immediately to start realizing the power of AI as a teammate while practicing the CRM principles:
+Here are specific actions you can implement immediately to start realizing the power of AI as a teammate while practicing the Core Three:

 This Week: Establish Your Communication Protocols